collapsed-stacks/startups/questions/1027/why-did-silicon-valley-become-silicon-valley.md

 - tagged: `silicon-valley`
 - score: 6

-<p>I've heard a number of explanations, most having to do with World War II, though not 100% sure these are historically true.
-Why did Silicon Valley become Silicon Valley?</p>
+I've heard a number of explanations, most having to do with World War II, though not 100% sure these are historically true.
+Why did Silicon Valley become Silicon Valley?

 ## Answer 1033